agosin/proposalSAM/README.md

 Installation based on organic materials.
 In general terms, the piece installs a natural environment, with different elements such as plants, irrigation system, artificial sunlight, air supply and nutrient supply.
 It would be like a small electronic controlled greenhouse.
 The idea is to generate a micro sensitive biosystem that their operation (amount of water, soil nutrients, light and air) depends on external variables.
 Specifically of the real-time data of financial speculation, and generate links bewteen the variables of the piece and the variation in real time of some significative finanacial data.

+Questions/contradictions

+1. What data to take?
+2. What are the differences between the cryptocurrency system variation and wall street speculation?
+3. How  and in how many times the fianacial speculation affect the economy?

 CHALENGES